espressomd/espresso/doc/sphinx/advanced_methods.rst

 Running the simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Make sure that the files *oif\_classes.py, oif\_utils.py* are located in the same directory as your simulation script.
-The script can then be run in terminal using
+The script can be executed
+in terminal using

 ::